Welcome to the unofficial Riff Raff website

 Riff Raff are back!
 The band has just released their third album, ‘To All Intents’.

 Release of this fifteen track blockbuster sees the band displaying various different styles of music.
 Track one gets the album under way with a rocker, “Why, Why, Why”.
 “It’s You” visits the world music genre, or perhaps a hark back to 60’s psychedelia?
 “Take The Money And Run” segues into “The Blue River” hinting at 70’s progressive rock.Then comes an unexpected twist, as “Crossover Club” and “Whatcha Gonna Do With That Broken Heart” takes a more jazz orientated approach.
 There are no apologies for the obvious Santana style of “Magic Planet”.
 The album winds down revisiting the Crossover Club, with a more floaty, but less jazzy feel.
 Three years work in the studio has produced a fun, varied and very listenable collection of new music, with something to interest and entertain just about everyone.

-Check out ‘To All Intents’ on iTunes and Spotify!
+Check out ‘To All Intents’ on iTunes, Spotify and YouTube